jrbuchanan02/videogame/README.md

 and the Unicode License.
 All dependencies and databases also come "as-is" and with no warranty, neither express nor implied.

+It may seem implied, but Videogame is a working title.
+Since the game is not currently playable, I am not concerned about figuring out a plot, but about creating the most versatile engine for whatever that plot will be.

  Terminal Based RPG with Good Graphics.
 Videogame is an ambitious project with the following goals: